 Yes, giving stuff away does make it this easy.
 We all love free stuff, even free stuff we don’t really want.
 Most people have a bunch of t-shirts they never wear but hang on to because, well, they were free.
 Announce that when you reach 500 fans/followers/guinea pigs, you will give a free koozie to a randomly selected 20 of them.
 This also works with stuff you can’t really sell for some reason.
 Now before you think that giving away your misprints is foolish and you write it off, remember all those t-shirts?
 Exactly.

 Now that you’ve followed the first two steps you have all these people clamoring for more funny graphs and free koozies.
 But you have no more graphs and can’t make enough koozies to keep up with demand.
 Now what?!
 Well if the stimulation isn’t there anymore, maybe it’s time to actually talk to your fans.
 They have willingly decided to listen to you, so interact with them!
 Your fans and followers know how to Facebook, and they expect you to be able to as well.
 Retweet their funny sayings, comment on what they do, ask them questions, and if they ask you a question, answer it!
 You’ve reached the pinnacle of social media; don’t let your audience slip through your fingers.
 Or their drinks: get them a koozie, for crying out loud.

-If your company’s social media site currently has a headstone, or is heading perilously towards it, WrightIMC knows how to save it.
+If your company’s social media graveyard site currently has a headstone, or is heading perilously towards it, WrightIMC knows how to save it.
 We live and breathe interactive marketing and we’d love to talk to you about what your company is trying to accomplish in that field.
-Give us a call at 866-509-4717 or email us at email@example.com.
+Give us a call at 866-509-4717 or email us at firstname.lastname@example.org.